Bletilla: Cultivation

 They have a great reputation of being the absolute easiest orchid for a beginner to grow.
 Unlike most tropical epiphytic orchids, this plant comes from somewhat temperate zones and grows in soil rather than on trees and require no extraordinary care to grow successfully.
-They prefer well drained evenly moist soils that are high in organic material and that never dry out nor remain sodden.
+They prefer well draining evenly moist soils that are high in organic material and that never dry out nor remain sodden.
 They are sympodial growers and will form handsome clumps in only a few years.
 Other species and hybrids are occasionally available, the most common being B. striata var. alba, a white variation of the rose-mauve B. striata.
 Bletilla ochracea, a somewhat rare species from China has unusual flowers with yellow sepals and petals with a red-marked white lip and is becoming more available to collectors.
 Bletilla Penway Dragon (formosana × szetschuaunica) appears to be one of the exciting new hybrid grex if it becomes more available.

 Species

-Currently recognized species as of May 2014:
+As of August 2025 five species are accepted: